kkai/kkai.github.com/_posts/2012-08-30-laughing-faces-app-in-the-appstore.md

 description: ""
 category:
 tags: []
+summary: Over the last couple of weeks, I was getting settled in my new job.
 ---
 {% include JB/setup %}
 Over the last couple of weeks, I was getting settled in my new job.